-Both the members of the Audit Committee and the Risk Committee must meet specific requirements regarding competence and experience which are laid down in the Charters of the Audit Committee and the Risk Committee of the Supervisory Board and the Supervisory Board Profile.
-Furthermore, as from the 2017 Annual Report onwards, a diversity and competence matrix of the Supervisory Board and Management Board Banking is included in this report.
-For further details on the financial expert role and the diversity and competence matrix we refer to the 'Corporate Governance' Chapter of the 2018 Annual Report.
+Both the members of the Risk Committee and the Audit Committee must meet specific requirements regarding competence and experience which are laid down in the Charters of the Risk Committee and the Audit Committee of the Supervisory Board and in the Supervisory Board Profile.
+Furthermore, from the 2017 Annual Report onwards, a diversity and competence matrix of the Supervisory Board and Management Board Banking is included in this report.
+For further details on the financial expert role and the diversity and competence matrix we refer to the 'Corporate Governance' chapter of the 2019 Annual Report.